luraess/julia-parallel-course-EGU21/README.md

 - Know how the Julia language solves the "two-language problem";
 - Be able to leverage the computing power of modern GPU accelerated servers and supercomputers.

+> **Disclaimer**
+>- The solvers presented in this short course enable to solve PDEs iteratively and are well-suited for parallel execution (on GPUs).
+However many other methods exists as well to achieve similar goals.
+It is **not** the purpose of this course to provide an extensive overview of various solution techniques.
+>- The performance assessment is done using the time / iteration metric which reflects the ability of the algorithm to efficiently exploit the memory bandwith of the (parallel) hardware.
+Further performance considerations regarding the metric can be found [here](https://github.com/omlins/ParallelStencil.jl).

 ⤴️ [_back to content_](#content)

 # About this repository
 > 👉 This repository is an interactive and dynamic source of information related to the short course.
 >- Check out the [**Discussion**](https://github.com/luraess/julia-parallel-course-EGU21/discussions) tab if you have general comments, ideas to share or for Q&A.
 >- File an [**Issue**](https://github.com/luraess/julia-parallel-course-EGU21/issues) if you encounter any technical problems whith the distributed codes.
+>- Interact in a open-minded, respectful and inclusive manner.

 The course repository lists following folders and items:
 - the [data](data) folder contains various low resolution Greenland input data (bedrock topography, surface elevation, ice thickness, masks, ...) downscaled from [BedMachine Greenland v3] - note the filenames include grid resolution information `(nx, ny)`;